-Now it is obvious that they didn't have much fear of God.
-And in chapter 3, verses 1 - 3, we'll see this thing about judgment.
+Now it is obvious that they did not have much fear of God.
+And in chapter 3, we will see this thing about judgment.

 I Samuel 3:1-3 And the child Samuel ministered unto the Lord before Eli.
 And the word of the Lord was precious in those days.
 There was no open vision.
-[There's KEY #1.]
-And is came to pass at that time, when Eli was laid down in his place, and his eyes began to wax dim, that he could not see [HINT #2: The leadership didn't understand either.]
+[There is Key #1.]
+And is came to pass at that time, when Eli was laid down in his place, and his eyes began to wax dim, that he could not see [Hint #2: The leadership did not understand either.]
 And ere the lamp of God went out in the temple of the lord, where the ark of God was, and Samuel was laid down to sleep.

 God was not speaking during the days of Eli, as He had in the days of Moses.
 And revelation is found in the presence of God.
 In the days of Eli, there was limited knowledge of His ways due to the lack of God's presence in Israel.
 Even Eli's eyes were darkened.
 It was both physical darkness and a symbolic spiritual darkness as well.